San Luis Obispo County Regional Airport: Facilities

 A new passenger terminal replaced the older, smaller facility towards the north end of the airfield.
 A ground-breaking ceremony was held on October 8, 2015, and opened on November 1, 2017.
 The new terminal features modern check-in counters and security screening, a pet relief area in a central courtyard, a post-security food stand, multiple gates with waiting areas, and two all-glass jet bridges in addition to the ground level gates.
 Artwork in the lobby includes tail sections and an engine nacelle from a Boeing 747.
 The airport is designed to accommodate up to 1.2 million passengers per year, well above the 450,000 seen by the airport at the time of construction.

 The airport also has the Spirit of San Luis Restaurant, in the original terminal from the 1950s.
-It has outdoor seating for patrons to watch planes take off and land, and is popular with private pilots to "fly in" for lunch.
+It has outdoor seating for patrons to watch planes take off and land, and is popular with private pilots to fly in for "$100 hamburgers".

 The 1980s built terminal covers 16,000 square feet, and is currently home to a flight school.

 There are numerous parking spots for general aviation aircraft, and multiple FBOs, including Air San Luis and ACI Jet Center, as well as aircraft rentals and flight schools.